ghkaan/BaR-release/README.md

 - Summary section with message counts for each identified category
 - Filter checkboxes to show/hide message types
 - Minimap – a graphical schematic representation of the text with color-coded entries.
+- Open the source program via the context menu.

 Navigation:
 - Up/Down - Scroll line by line
 - PgUp/PgDn - Scroll page by page